twirelex/talkRtive.com/content/post/tidymodels-for-beginners/index.markdown

 <center> <h3> <b>WHAT IS TIDYMODELS</b> </h3> </center>

-The tidymodels framework is collection of r packages for modeling and machine learning using tidyverse principles.
+Tidymodels is collection of r packages for modeling and machine learning using tidyverse principles.

 <center> <h3> <b>HOW MANY PACKAGES ARE IN THE TIDYMODELS FRAMEWORK</b> </h3> </center>